MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitstopiowithtag.md

 ## -description

-The **AcxCircuitStopIoWithTag** function is used to stop circuit IO after it has been in a run or TBD pause state.
-It is different from [AcxCircuitStopIo](nf-acxcircuit-acxcircuitstopio.md) in that it can contain additional Tag parameter that is used to display the Tag which can be used as diagnostic information.
+The **AcxCircuitStopIoWithTag** function is used to signal to the operating system to temporarily stop circuit IO.
+This allows the driver a short period of time to run time sensitive tasks, and then resume IO after the execution of time sensitive code is complete.

 ## -parameters